The Australian Chiropractic College is proud to deliver cutting-edge curriculum in a caring and vibrant environment.

 The ACC provides both online and physical library resources, and ensures that the library collection aligns with the prescribed readings recommended in the course and subject outlines.
 The ACC is committed to ensuring that students and staff have access to appropriate information resources, and arrangements for the Library’s operations to facilitate that commitment.

-Our Librarian has compiled a list of free to use, online resources to support your learning.
-Download the list here.
-Please note this list will be updated regularly.
+Our Librarian has compiled a list of online resources to support your learning, click here to access.

 New students are required to attend Orientation Day.
 Orientation Day is a great way to start your journey, connect with other students and staff. .